h2suzuki/ansible-lxr-nupic.core/README.md

 ## Some internals

- - This playbook consists of three phases (using tags):
+ - This playbook consists of three phases (using tags).

    1. setup phase: install and configure Lxr on the target machine
    2. tree_retrieval phase: store the source tree in the internal directory
    3. indexing phase: index the source tree for cross-referencing & searching

- - This playbook uses root on the target machine:
+ - This playbook uses root on the target machine.

    In order to setup the target machine, the playbook requires root ssh login.
 It will create `lxr_user` user during the setup phase.